pinacai/PINAC_Workspace/README.md

 Leveraging multiple AI tools for your workflow sounds smart.
 However, does the constant context switching between them slow you down?

-Experience the **Next Gen AI Chat** —your all-in-one chat for text generation, document summarisation, web searching, code generation, a wide range of office tools.
+Experience the **Next Gen AI Chat** —your all-in-one chat for text generation, document summarisation, web searching, code generation, and a wide range of office tools.

-View our Roadmap & Progress: https://github.com/orgs/pinacai/projects/1
+> ⚠️ _This is the Desktop App.
+We are also working on our server, named [PINAC-Nexus](https://github.com/pinacai/PINAC-Nexus)._

-> We are dedicatedly developing the app by introducing new features and optimising the user interface.
-Always keeping user in the first priority.
+> We are dedicated to the development of the app, introducing new features and optimising the user interface.
+Always keeping the user as the priority.
+> View our Roadmap & Progress: https://github.com/orgs/pinacai/projects/1

 ## System Design